crud89/LiteFX/README.md

 Furthermore, the project uses [vcpkg](https://github.com/microsoft/vcpkg) to manage dependencies, so if you haven't already installed *vcpkg*, start by cloning and building it.
 Make sure to store the binary directory into a system environment variable `VCPKG_ROOT`.
 Alternatively you can also use the *vcpkg* [toolchain file](https://github.com/microsoft/vcpkg/blob/master/docs/examples/installing-and-using-packages.md#cmake).

-† Note that the LunarG Vulkan SDK (1.2.141.0 and above) ships with a pre-built DXC binary, however it only contains the SPIR-V code generator.
-On the other hand, the default DXC build does only contain the DXIL code generator and cannot be used to compile HLSL shaders into SPIR-V. If you want to target both backends, i.e. Vulkan *and* DX12, then you have to use a custom DXC build, that contains both code generators.
-The process of building DXC is described in its [repository](https://github.com/microsoft/DirectXShaderCompiler).
+† Note that the LunarG Vulkan SDK (1.2.141.0 and above) ships with a pre-built DXC binary, so you might want to install it, even if you only want to target the DirectX backend.
+Alternatively, you can download a pre-build DXC distribution.

 #### Cloning the Repository